 You've probably heard that oily fish are a rich source of Omega-3.
 But you may be surprised to hear that fish don't actually make Omega-3 themselves... just like us, they get it from the food they eat.
 That food is marine algae.

 Algae is the original manufacturer of Omega-3 in the sea.
-This algae is then eaten by small organisms such as planton and krill, which in turn is eaten by fish - this is why fish and krill are rich in Omega-3.
+This algae is then eaten by small organisms such as plankton and krill, which in turn are eaten by fish.
+This is why fish and krill are rich in Omega-3.

 Recent technological advancements now allow us to extract the Omega-3 directly from the algae source, leaving the fish out of it altogether!